“So the work we did was all for nothing?”

 You have been working on a project for a few months at work, and it's almost finished.
 Your coworker just told you that a high-level director in the company wants to change part of the project, which means that you will have to re-do several weeks of work.
-You're annoyed that the work that you did won't be used in the final project.
-You say:
+You say this because you're annoyed that the work you did won't be used in the final project.

 So the work we did was all for nothing?